muritane/executability-filter/README.md

 The filter asks:

-«Can a proposed abstraction be structurally connected to execution within a bounded physical environment?»
+Can a proposed abstraction be instantiated as an executable structure within a bounded physical environment?

 This is an existence test.